HsKA-OSGIS-archive/OSTaps/DjangoServer/README.md

 </html>
 ```

-the backend now needs to know where the frontend is located.
+The backend now needs to know where the frontend is located.
 In the settings.py
 file in the "backend" folder you find the TEMPLATES entry with an empty
 ```
 'DIRS': []